Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Tidal forces in the inertial frame

 To be able to solve Eq.\,(\ref{FermiNormalSchrodinger}), we need first to examine the explicit expression of $r^3(\tau)$, which is given by solving the radial geodesic equation in the Schwarzschild spacetime\footnote{See, e.g., Ref.\,\cite{Lambourne} where the derivations leading to the radial geodesic equation in the Schwarzschild metric needed here is worked out in much detail.}.
 Within our approximation of nonrelativistic motion, we have $E\approx m_ic^2$, in which case the solution of the radial geodesic equation reduces to the Newtonian result,

 We have chosen the constant of integration such that $r=r_0$ at $\tau=0$.
+Note, in addition, that this simple expression (\ref{rCube}) is obtained by assuming, either the reference frame is released without initial speed infinitely far away from the center of the mass source, or else, the non-zero initial speed $\sqrt{2GM/r_0}$ of the reference frame would have to be considered instead.
+This is the price to pay to avoid having our subsequent formulas in this section become unwieldy.

 We need now to estimate the time duration required for the experiment in order for the time-dependent term in this expression to make a non-negligible influence on the time-evolution of the energy of the harmonic oscillator.
-If we take $r_0$ to be of the order of Earth's radius $R_E$, we find that $\sqrt{2r_0^3/9GM}\approx380\,$seconds.
+If we take the Earth to be the mass source, and take $r_0$ to be of the order of Earth's radius $R_E$, we find that $\sqrt{2r_0^3/9GM}\approx380\,$seconds.
 Therefore, for the time-dependence to make a significant contribution to the shaping of the energy of the harmonic oscillator, the duration of the free fall needs to be at least around $38$ seconds.
+If, on the other hand, we consider instead initial distances $r_0$ which are much larger than the Earth's radius in order to avoid the initial unrealistic large speeds, than the duration of the free fall would, of course, be much larger than these $38\,$seconds.
+We shall come back to this issue in the conclusion section.
 We are now going to find the energy spectrum of the particle from Eq.\,(\ref{FermiNormalSchrodinger}).